-The Rise of Skywalker will be the last Star Wars feature film from Disney until at least late 2022.
+The Rise of Skywalker is the last Star Wars feature film from Disney until at least late 2023.
 However, fans of the sci-fi/fantasy franchise will still get plenty of new live-action content over the next few years.
 That’s because there are a ton of upcoming Disney Plus Star Wars shows in the works.

-The streaming service is already home to most of the feature films, and it will have all of them by mid-2020.
-However, Disney Plus struck it big with the release of its hit Star Wars TV spin-off The Mandalorian in November.
-Now, as Disney Plus has launched in Europe and India, even more people will be able to officially watch The Mandalorian and his lovable companion, “the child.”
-They will also be able to watch the all-new seventh and final season of the acclaimed animated series Star Wars: The Clone Wars.
+The streaming service is already home to all of the feature films.
+However, Disney Plus struck it big with the release of its hit Star Wars TV spin-off The Mandalorian in November 2019.
+Now, as Disney Plus has launched in more countries, even more people are able to officially watch The Mandalorian and his lovable companion, “the child.”
+They are also able to watch the all-new seventh and final season of the acclaimed animated series Star Wars: The Clone Wars.

 But what lies ahead for Disney Plus Star Wars shows?
 Let’s use the Force (or rather, previous announcements from Disney) to see into the future and get the info on the service’s plans for perhaps the biggest pop culture franchise of all time.